student-IH-labs-and-stuff/BCNDATA1021/ClassMaterials/Week3/day4-thurs/readme.md

 - an optional activity on normalisation https://github.com/ironhack-edu/data_3.04_activities/blob/master/3.04_activity_1.md

-- we will revisit this concept in later lectures together
+- we will revisit this concept in later lectures together!

 -------
 **Window functions**